openenclave/openenclave/docs/DesignDocs/InitTimeConfigurationInterface.md

 The Enclave Attestation Attester and Verifier plugins will include the Enclave Init-time Configuration Data as base claims and may include the additional content as custom claims.
-For TEE environment that does not support Enclave Init-time Configuration, for example, a SGX enclave running on a SGX CPU that does not support KSS feature, the Enclave Init-time Configuration Data claims should be 0.
+For a TEE environment that does not support Enclave Init-time Configuration, for example, a SGX enclave running on a SGX CPU that does not support KSS, the Enclave Init-time Configuration Data claims should be 0.

 Currently, the `oe_result_t oe_get_evidence(...)` function each Attester Plugin must support specifies the `custom_claims_buffer` as a variable length